ollypolly/ollypolly/README.md

 <br />

 I'm [Olly Pethick](https://ollys.work/) a Frontend Web Developer with a passion for creating elegant UX.
 I have a BSc in Computer Science from Loughborough University, where I ran [Loughborough TechSoc](https://linktr.ee/codelab_lboro) for 2 years.
-Since then I've accumulated over 6 years exploring the web development landscape in both a professional and personal capacity.
+Since then I've accumulated over 6 years of experience exploring the web development landscape in both a professional and personal capacity.

 <p align="center">
 <img width="340" height="155" align="center"